The Challenge I Faced

 19

-You can view the full source code on GitHub or try it out on wanderer.moe.
+You can view the full source code on GitHub or try it out for yourself on wanderer.moe.